Businesses with employees must file the 941 Form for 2025. It’s due on a quarterly basis and is part of your responsibility to withhold payroll taxes.

 As you’re likely aware, the IRS doesn’t mess around when it comes to due dates.
 They charge flat fees, percentage fees, and interest for both late filing and late payment.

-In 2024, the penalty for filing late is 5% of the monthly unpaid taxes.
+In 2025, the penalty for filing late is 5% of the unpaid taxes per month.
 If your filing is over sixty days late, the minimum penalty is $485.

-In addition to a late filing penalty, there are late payment charges.
+In addition to a late filing penalty, there are late payment charges as well.
 They accrue according to the following timeline:

 Penalty | Timing |